Skip to content

 good

 Foliage along the trail is beautiful.
 Moderate water flow.
-Cool temperatures.
+Cool temperatures make for pleasant hiking.

 Winter